No, this isn't Big Brother

 There's some stuff that I'm really going to miss about my intermittent residency at my parents place in Bayside Brisbane.
 By 'stuff', I mean people and things.

-2. My cat.
+1. My family.
+Gee that was a no-brainer!
+And one that requires no further explanation.2.
+My cat.
 I won’t initially be able to take my (almost) 5 year old burmilla (burmese/chinchilla) cat, Mishka with me to Melbourne.
 It's going to be painful saying goodbye to her.
 I love her tons.
 I hope to be able to buy a place in the not-too-distant future OR find a rental place that will allow me to have her indoors.

 3. My work.
 For the past two months I've been a lifeguard at the Brisbane Aquatic Centre.
 It's been fabulous.
 I've built some confidence and improved my communication skills.
 I've also met a bunch of great people - my fellow lifeguards, and some members of the public.
 A by-product (or benefit) of my casual employment has been staff membership of the gym and aquatic centre.
 I haven't used the gym much (okay, I’ve gone once!) as I am a member else where, but I've used the pool a bit.
 I'll miss that for sure.